DS-100/textbook/notebooks/ch07/web_http.md

 Connection: keep-alive
 Server: meinheld/0.6.1
 Date: Wed, 11 Apr 2018 18:15:03 GMT
+{blank_line}
 ```

 The first line of the response states that the request completed successfully.
 The following three lines form the HTTP response headers, optional information that the server sends back to the client.
-Finally, the blank line at the end of the message tells the client that the server finished sending its response headers and will send the response body:
+Finally, the blank line at the end of the message tells the client that the server has finished sending its response headers and will next send the response body:

 ```
 <html>